-This Section is responsible for all aspects of Victoria's inland fisheries; for assessing the impact of development proposals on inland fisheries; and for liaison between the Division and the angling public.
+This Section is responsible for all aspects of Victoria's inland fisheries; for assessing the impact of development proposals on inland fisheries; and for liaison between the Division and the angling community.

-The survival of some of Victoria's native fish is being threatened by man's activities.
+The survival of some of Victoria's native fish is being threatened by human activities.
 Blackfish are still widespread but large specimens are now uncommon.
 Macquarie perch and trout cod are endangered species, and the Division is taking measures to conserve self-sustaining populations of these fish, and to investigate their basic biology.
-It is hoped that information necessary for artificial propagation of Macquarie perch and trout cod will be gathered, and plans for developing a hatchery are being prepared.
+It is hoped that information necessary for the artificial propagation of Macquarie perch and trout cod will be gathered, and plans for developing a hatchery are being prepared.
 Grayling, once common in Victoria's coastal streams, are now almost extinct.
 Little is known of their life history, although it seems certain that they migrate seasonally from the coast to the headwaters.
-Construction of dams on coastal streams is seen as a major threat to their continued existence, and the Division has therefore requested substantial financial support from the Government for an urgent and detailed investigation.
+Construction of dams on coastal streams is seen as a major threat to their continued existence, and the Division has, therefore, requested substantial financial support from the Victorian Government for an urgent and detailed investigation.

-Freshwater eels are the basis of a viable and expanding commercial fishery, particularly in Western District lakes.
-At present the industry relies mainly on capture of wild eels, but several commercial operators are investigating the possibility of intensive farming of eels in closed ponds.
+Freshwater eels are the basis of a sound and expanding commercial fishery, particularly in Western District lakes.
+The industry currently relies mainly on the capture of wild eels, but several commercial operators are investigating the possibility of intensive farming of eels in closed ponds.
 The Section has started a research programme to study eel migration and other aspects of the eel's biology.

-In the past, studies of fish diseases and parasites were restricted to outbreaks at the Division's Snobs Creek Station and at other fish-raising establishments.
+In the past, studies of fish diseases and parasites were restricted to outbreaks at the Division's Snobs Creek Station and other fish-raising establishments.
 Little is known of the diseases and the parasites of natural fish populations, and a State-wide survey is planned.
-Tissue culture facilities for identification of virus diseases are also planned for the Snobs Creek Station.
+Tissue culture facilities for the identification of virus diseases are also planned for the Snobs Creek Station.
 The Section has commenced studies of the physiology of native fishes and a survey of heavy metal contamination of freshwater fishes in representative waters throughout Victoria.

-A pilot warm-water fisheries project for native fish was begun at Lake Charlegrark in the Wimmera in early 1975, and the data obtained will be used to develop detailed plans for a full-scale Inland Fisheries Station.
+A pilot warm-water fisheries project for native fish at Lake Charlegrark in the Wimmera was completed in early 1976, and the data obtained will be used to develop detailed plans for a full-scale Inland Fisheries Station.
+The same approach may also be employed in Gippsland to study grayling, and on the Seven Creek near Euroa to study Macquarie perch and trout cod.

-Most of the trout raised each year at the Division's Snobs Creek Hatchery are liberated into Victoria's lakes, as the streams are generally well-stocked by natural spawning.
-Streams in East Gippsland have not and will not be stocked with trout in the foreseeable future, as the Division is concerned about the possible effects of trout on native fishes in the area.
-Common (European) carp continue to spread through inland waters, both by natural means and by deliberate or accidental introductions by man.
+Most of the trout raised each year at the Division's Snobs Creek Station are liberated into Victoria's lakes, since the streams are generally adequately stocked by natural spawning.
+Streams in East Gippsland have not and will not be stocked with trout in the foreseeable future, because the Division is concerned about the possible effects of trout on native fishes in the area.
+Common (European) carp continue to spread through inland waters, both by natural means and by deliberate or accidental introductions by people.
 The Section is carefully monitoring their spread and documenting all available information on the observed effects of carp on the aquatic environment.
 The Division is encouraging commercial exploitation of carp and has issued several permits for the use of electrofishing gear by commercial fishermen.